bconstantine/bconstantine/README.md

-# The name's Bryan, Bryan Constantine Sadihin 汪萬丁 👋
+# The name's Bryan, Bryan Constantine Sadihin 汪万丁 👋

 ## 👨‍💻 About Me
-A Gen-Z with a dream of crafting AI for Business Solutions through bridging the realms of NLP, CV, and Data Management.
+An AI and tech geek, turning life's bugs into features, one life of code at a time.

 <div id="Contacts" align="center">
   <a href="https://www.linkedin.com/in/bryan-constantine/?originalSubdomain=tw">